HalfOfBilly/The-FYLE-project/README.md

 a folder directory.
 FYLE will then ask the external program to convert all the files in the selected folder.
-If the select folder contains files not compatible with the external process, FYLE will
+If the select folder contains files not compatible with the external process, FYLE will ignore any errors thrown by the external program and continue as per usual.
+Invalid files will likely not be converted.

 C - CHIPPER: Once set up, FYLE will actively check the import folder for files.
 Upon detecting files in the folder, it will convert them into the export folder and move the